rafael-santiago/tulip/doc/MANUAL.md

 playing in a robot-way.
 I think that rhythm must be primitive.
 Not detailed understood.
 It is time to celebrate your caveman's inheritance, no theories, listen the beat and go for yourself.

-Another nice thing that I like to do with this base is hold the triads root using my thumb instead of playing this root using the 4th string.
+Another nice thing that I like to do with this base is hold the triads root using my thumb at 6th instead of playing this root using the 4th string.
 So, I slide it down until the root and dive into the shortened triad holding its root with my thumb.

-I also use some kind of hybrid picking here but its out of a tablature's scope.
+I also use some a kind of hybrid picking here but its out of a tablature's scope.
 Again, the colors is up to you.

 We got new ``tlp`` stuffs in the showed base pattern.
-The fisrt is the "fret abstraction".
-The guitar is not a science it is an art due to it several times we face imprecise things.
+The first is the "fret abstraction".
+The guitar is not a science this is an art due to it several times we face imprecise things.
 Sometimes slides have destination but can be done from any source.
-For doing it you must use a note that only indicates the string number and replaces the fret region by a sugestive question symbol.
+For doing it you must use a note that only indicates the string number and replaces the fret region by a suggestive question symbol.
 Then, for it we have ``6?``, ``5?``, ``4?``, ``3?``, ``2?`` and ``1?`` as possible abstractions.

 ### Using Tulip's processors